sassoftware/viya4-iac-gcp/docs/user/TerraformGCPAuthentication.md

 This project uses a GCP Service Account to authenticate with GCP.
 You will need a Service Account with the appropriate permissions.
 You can use an existing Service Account, or preferably create a dedicated Service Account.

-You then create a keyfile in JSON format with the Service Account information.
-Terraform uses that keyfile to authenticate to GCP
+## Running Terraform outside Google Cloud

+If you are running terraform outside of Google Cloud, generate a service account keyfile in JSON format and specify that keyfile either with the `GOOGLE_APPLICATION_CREDENTIALS` environment variable or with the [`service_account_keyfile` terraform variable](#Terraform-project-variables-to-authenticate-with-GCP).

+## Running Terraform on Google Cloud

+If you are running terraform on a VM in Google Cloud, you can [configure that VM instance to use your Service Account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#using).
+This will allow Terraform to authenticate to Google Cloud without having to bake in a separate credential/authentication file.
+Ensure that the scope of the VM is set to or includes https://www.googleapis.com/auth/cloud-platform.

 ## Create a GCP Service Account